vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 **![](https://lh5.googleusercontent.com/9nzn-Vu6KKO3ocaGLGa87OCsNnjakAOBmlN5Lrox0A-YF-Sp6urXZMCmUhRw7uqvIkhMGQTg4g7dOfHhCj1oAeaK0I4tkTvyT-oWh6hmMwynkUKWnnxPJyChvulVOWFWBQvTIqLfB8BFiUxJ_VR1kx6qP2snM2hg2yW_hvel50De9ca46Ewyd2sbg_7ZoQ)**
 Source: Clever - [clevCVX Vault](https://clever.aladdin.club/#/clever/cleverCVX)

-In the above image, the 33% APR is calculated based on the assumption that the clevCVX equivalent to CVX which is clearly not true.
+In the above image, the 33% APR is calculated based on the assumption that the clevCVX is equivalent to CVX which is clearly not true.

 **Liquidity incentives in the form of CLEV (48.25% allocation) can be used to limit the deposit of clevTKN into the furnace and improve liquidity.
 Implementing a Curve gauge to distribute CRV rewards on the clevTKN-TKN liquidity pool can also help with liquidity and limit the deposit of clevTKN in the furnace.**